geegatomar/Golang-Cache-Implementation-Thread-safe/README.md

-#### Caveats and Future Improvements
+### Caveats and Future Improvements
 1. Other data structures can be explored for implementing the LRU eviction.
 Currently we have used a PriorityQueue (minHeap), but other options can be explored here which give a better time complexity on some of the operations.
+And hence the internal implementations of these functions and methods can be changed to modify the
 2. More fine grained mutexes can be used.
 3. Adding more extensive testing.
-4. Ability to run the eviction as a background thread (similar to a daemon thread like a garbage collector) which always evicts once it detects that cache size is exceeding.
+4. Ability to run the eviction as a background thread (similar to a daemon thread like a garbage collector) which always evicts once it detects that cache size is exceeding the max limit.